 #3 Woollen sweater

 The traditional Norwegian sweater is made from wool.
 The Scandinavian knitwear involves shapes like snowflakes and natural colours like grey, white or dark blue.
 The typical Norwegian sweaters are made from 100% wool and are perfect for harsh Scandinavian winters.
+It’s a staple in the Norway winter clothing selection.
 Take one for Norway winter road trip or to Svalbard and you will never get cold.
 Dale of Norway is the best known Norwegian brand producing sweaters of very high quality.
 Apart from being warm, functional, and cosy, they are also very pretty!

 Norwegian sweater for her – 100% wool, real quality material and Norwegian design from Dale of Norway.